S-SamarthBhatt-B/FateboundCore/README.md

 ### PvP Transfer
 If the holder is killed by a player:
-- Egg transfers instantly to killer
+- Egg transfers instantly
-- No drops
+- No item drop
 - No delay
 - Inventory force-insert if full